SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 • **EmailJS**: To make the form work and receive visitors requests.

 • **Google Maps API**: Used to display the map of the biggest Food Wasting Countries.
+I also restricted the API request, so that only my website can make requests.

 ## Testing